ITP-xStory/p5js-shaders/docs/how-to-write-a-shader.md

 Then we make something called **attributes**, these contain information that is automatically sent to the shader by the p5 sketch.
+[For more on attributes.](https://itp-xstory.github.io/p5js-shaders/#/./docs/important-concepts?id=using-attributes)

 For shaders in p5 we must make sure one thing is always done in the .vert file: The pixel must be told where on the canvas it belongs!
 This attribute is called **vec3 aPosition**.
 You cannot change its name, and the attribute is read-only, meaning you cannot overwrite it.
 Attributes are usually named with in "a" as a prefix: "aSomething".